A student being superimposed in front of a teal background showing someone using a calculator.

 • A recent graduate worked with a faculty member on an article for teaching fraction operations for middle-school students using hands-on materials.

-• A faculty member mentored a recent graduate who wrote an article for teaching high school algebra students how to factor quadratics using the innovative technology Nearpod.
+• A faculty member mentored a recent graduate who wrote an article on teaching high school algebra students how to factor quadratics using the innovative technology Nearpod.

 • A graduate student gave a presentation about her internship to an audience at the National Council of Teachers of Mathematics conference, then wrote an article.